If I want to sell my house in Peoria IL, how much will it cost?

 Capital Gains Tax

-If you have lived in your home for at least two of the last five years, your profits will be tax-free up to $250,000 if you’re single or married filing separately, or up to $500,000 if your married, filing jointly.
-We are not tax experts so please consult with your tax advisor should you have questions about taxes.
+If you have lived in your home for at least two of the last five years, your profits will be tax-free up to $250,000 if you’re single or married filing separately, or up to $500,000 if you're married, filing jointly.
+We are not tax experts, so please consult with your tax advisor should you have questions about taxes.

-Everyone deserves to have a clear idea of "what will it cost to sell my house?".
-Hopefully, the information above helps clarify closing costs and gives you the information you need to sell your home with confidence.
+Everyone deserves to have a clear idea of "how much will it cost to sell a house in Peoria, IL?".
+Hopefully, the information above helps clarify the closing cost of a house in Peoria, IL and gives you the information you need to sell your home with confidence.